In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Brazilian moqueca with wild sea scallops over sweet potato mash

-Executive Chef Justine Kelly’s lush seafood stew was inspired by a moqueca cook-off between two Brazilians at the Sun Basket office.
+This lush seafood stew was inspired by a moqueca cook-off between two Brazilian staff members at the Sunbasket office.
 Good times!

 In your bag